EdgeApp/edge-core-js/readme.md

 then run `npm test` to run the tests.

-The bundled library uses only ES5 feature thanks to [Bublé](https://buble.surge.sh), but we do require the following ES6 either natively or as pollyfills:
+The bundled library uses only ES5 feature thanks to [Bublé](https://buble.surge.sh), but we do require the following ES2015 features either natively or as pollyfills:

+* Object.assign
 * Promise
 * Uint8Array

-If you want to run in the browser, you must also provide:
+If you want to run in the browser, you must also have:

 * fetch
 * localStorage